 UNESCO treasury was not informed about any banking issue in Harare.

 Overall, nowadays, banks ask more and more questions when an entity wants to change bank signatories.
-Sometimes UNESCO Offices have to give copies of UNLPs, residency cards etc. The Director and AO complain that the local bank has not yet updated their names in the bank signatory records, despite HQ instructions.
+Sometimes UNESCO Offices have to give copies of UNLPs, residency cards etc. The Director and AO complained that the local bank has not yet updated their names in the bank signatory records, despite HQ instructions.

 SCB will be leaving 7 countries in Africa, i.e. Zimbabwe, Cameroon, Jordan, Tanzania (only retailing).
 They are concentrating on global, emerging markets.
 In case of Zimbabwe, there is Ecobank and it would be a good option.
 UNESCO treasury would await UNCT recommendation and then decide.

 The AO in Harare is overall responsible for Lusaka accounts.
 She does bank reconciliation for Lusaka and Harare accounts.
+Like Harare, UNESCO bank signatory list with the actual bank records needs to be verified in Lusaka.

 Harare Office doesn’t receive any replenishments locally, otherwise they would notice it through the system.
 There might be some small local funds coming in, that HQ is not aware of.